Digital privacy: Individual privacy

 In the context of digital privacy, individual privacy is the notion that individuals have a right to exist freely on the internet, in that they can choose what type of information they are exposed to, and more importantly, that unwanted information should not interrupt them.
 An example of a digital breach of individual privacy would be an internet user receiving unwanted ads and emails/spam, or a computer virus that forces the user to take actions, which otherwise they would not.
 In such cases, the individual does not exist digitally without interruption from unwanted information; thus their individual privacy has been infringed upon.

-Individual privacy

 Some internet users proactively work to ensure information can not be collected, this is the practice of attempting to remain anonymous.
 There are many ways for a user to stay anonymous on the internet, including onion routing, anonymous VPN services, probabilistic anonymity, and deterministic anonymity.
 Some companies are trying to create an all-in-one solution, In an interview with Tom Okman, co-founder of NordVPN he mentioned they're currently exploring a technology that will block trackers, cookies, detect malware before it lands on the user's device and more.